muppet9010/Factorio-Splatter-Guard/README.md

 Stops you being splattered by trains.

+Preemtive option will constantly check if you are in imminent danger of a train hitting you and teleport you a short distance away to a safe spot.
+The Preemtive option enables the Reactive behaviour as a fall back should the mod fail to detect a danger.
-If you are in imminent danger of a train hitting you the mod will teleport you a short distance away to a safe spot.
-It will then hold you in place for a second to avoid you running back into a train.
+Reactive Only option will revert any personall damage done to you by a train and teleport you a short distance away to a safe spot. if you are teleported the mod will hold you in place for a second to avoid you running back into a train.

 Should be fully compatible with all other mods.
+If another mod makes you invincible you may not jump.

-The mod will have a UPS cost per player as it has to continuously look for dangers in advance.
-It has been optimised to reduce UPS impact.
+If the Preemtive option is enabled there will be a small UPS cost per player as it has to continuously look for dangers in advance.

+Currently if you are not on full health and hit by a train for a lot of damage you may be returned to full health instantly.
+Shield damage will not be repaired.